MazenA14/unilink/README.md

 - See if guc notifications could be fetched while app is closed
 - On loading don't show loading state, show cached data and after fetching is complete, replace notifications
 - See how all aspects of the app works (Caching,...)
+- Make the current/previous grades screens not show percentage but the actual mark (9/10)